42yeah/EoS/_posts/2020-2-1-all-sorts-of-sorts.md

 ![Radix sort](/assets/asos/radix.jpg)

-See why couldn't irrational numbers be sorted now?
+See why Radix sort does not have the ability to sort out irrational numbers now?
 Because that would require a really really big array, and it didn't really make sense.
 Let's take a look at the procedures!

 1. So first we get all these numbers.
 We iterate through all of them, putting a number to an array with the index of their least significant bit, and we name this array _bucket array_.
 So 123 will go to array[3], and 50 will go to array[0], and 127 will go to array[7].
 2. Now we iterate through the _bucket array_'s non-empty indexes, and we look at the second least significant bit.
 We again put them into another _bucket array_.
 123 goes to array[2], 50 goes to array[5].
 127 also goes to array[2].
 Now remember we are __iterating__ through it, so the 123 will go to array[2] first: 127 will __follow__ 123.
 Now this is how the orderness of raidx sort comes.